vincentslee/Sorting-Visualizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was made for my portfolio, I created it mainly using React.js.
+This project was made for my portfolio, I created it mainly using React.js, but the graph itself is made out of bootstrap elements.
 The project is fairly self-explanatory and very visual, so please visit the live site at https://vincentslee.github.io/Sorting-Visualizer/ to best understand it.

 ### Built With